n0jo/rackwindows/readme.md

 Make sure to also play with the 'Inverse/Wet' knob for chorusing and flange effects.
 Two trigger outputs have been added for fun.

 [More information](http://www.airwindows.com/vibrato-vst)

+## A word on processing quality

+Some (eventually likely all) modules can be set to a lower quality mode in order to reduce CPU usage on weaker systems via context menu.
+The actual algorithms remain untouched, but simply run with reduced wordlength (float instead of double and long double).
+Also any noise shaping/dithering is skipped.
+This can result in speed improvements of roughly 10% to 50% depending on the module.

 ## Building from Source